-Make that the filter tabs are facing horizontally, then push the new filter into the manifold hole.
+Make sure the filter tabs face horizontally, then push the new filter into the manifold hole.

-Rotate the filter into place, then close the filter housing’s cover.
+Rotate the filter into place, then close the filter housing cover.

 4. Flush Trapped Contaminants And Air

-Flush 2.5 gallons of water through the system in order to fully clear this.
-Press and release the dispenser at intervals of 30 seconds on, 60 seconds off, until the full amount of water has been dispensed.
+Flush 2.5 gallons of water through the system to fully clear this.
+Press and release the dispenser for 30 seconds on and 60 seconds off until the water has been dispensed.

 5. Reset The Water Filter Indicator

 Your refrigerator display will show a ‘Replace Filter’ icon when the water filter needs to be changed.
-You must manually reset this once the filter has been replaced.
+You must manually reset this once you have replaced the filter.

 Press and hold the ‘Water Filter’ button for three seconds, and the icon will disappear.